As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 Create multiple tweet options to increase sharing

 One of my most successful innovations I have implemented when it came to increasing the sharing of my content was creating individual tweets for different parts of the content.

 I did this on an article on being an entrepreneur:

-And it’s worked equally well when sharing statistics, like we do over at KISSmetrics on a blog post on page loading time.
+It’s worked equally well when sharing statistics, like we do over at KISSmetrics on a blog post on page loading time.

 Display author name and date posted

 Also, display the name of the article since writers tend to generate a following after posting for a while.
-This is another way to drive clickthroughs as you can promote the author of the content.
-This will also allow the readers to follow a link back to more articles by the same author.
+This is another way to drive click-throughs as you can promote the author of the content.
+This will allow the readers to follow a link back to more articles by the same author.

 Tip: Publish articles very early in the day.
-Most users are more likely to share content recently published and this lengthens your window of opportunity.
+Most users are more likely to share content recently published, and this lengthens your window of opportunity.